COVID-19 update from infectious disease expert

 Yes, families should definitely limit gatherings with large numbers of people.
 In fact, Governor Northam just announced a ban on gatherings of 10 or more people.
 You’ve probably heard the term social distancing.
 Social distancing is deliberately increasing the physical space between people to avoid spreading illness.
 Staying at least six feet away from other people lessens your chances of acquiring COVID-19.

 The hope with social distancing is to help stop or slow down the spread of disease and allow the health care system to more readily care for patients over time.
 Social distancing doesn’t mean social isolation.
-I know a lot of families who are doing virtual play dates FaceTime to connect with friends and family.
+I know a lot of families who are doing virtual play dates or using FaceTime to connect with friends and family.

 If one member of a family tests positive, what’s the best way to quarantine at home while still caring for the rest of the family?